Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 In most cases, you can use the book value of debt from a company’s latest balance sheet as an approximation for market value of debt.
 Unlike equity, the market value of debt usually does not deviate too far from the book value.
-To calculate the market value of debt, we can use the [AlphaWave Data Financial Statements API](https://rapidapi.com/alphawave/api/financial-statements/endpoints) to pull the firm's Net Debt from the [Balance Sheet Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_df251606-fb96-4468-9067-0d65886ce5b9) endpoint.

 ```python
 # Market Value of Debt